Loose Arm Skin

 Arm Lift: During and After Surgery

 This procedure is performed under general anesthesia usually in an outpatient surgery center.
 The surgery takes about 3-4 hours.
-Most patients are swollen and sure for 5-7 days needing prescription pain medication.
-The inital swelling and bruising usually lasts about 14 days and all sutures are dissolvable.
+Most patients are swollen and sore for 5-7 days and need prescription pain medication.
+The initial swelling and bruising usually lasts about 14 days and all sutures are dissolvable.
 You will likely need drains for a few days after surgery.
 Most patients can return to work in 2 weeks.
 I advise my patients to wait a full 6-8 weeks before exercising the arms.
 Scars will take about a year to fade.

 Important things to remember!